 Will the expansion incorporate solar panels?

-Most likely the preliminary phase of our project will not include solar panels due to the tight budgeting involved with building the new store.
-But the building will be designed in such a way that they could be added later during our tenancy.
+Most likely the preliminary phase of our project will not include solar panels due to tight budgeting, but the building will be designed so they could be added later during our tenancy.

 Will an expanded store offer services that aren’t currently available?

-Yes.
-Through years of research and growing sales, we learned that Astoria Co-op owners and shoppers want more of what the Co-op does well: more space for fresh produce, more local products, full-service deli and meat departments, and a dedicated seating area for building community relationships while we eat.
+Through your feedback, we know our shoppers want more of what the Co-op does well: more space for fresh produce, more local products, full-service deli and meat departments, and a dedicated seating area.
 We plan to include these improvements in the new store.

 What kinds of products will be at the new store?